DrishtiMalavade/Quiz/README.md

 This is a simple Python quiz game that tests your knowledge by asking a series of questions.
 You'll be presented with multiple-choice options for each question, and your task is to select the correct answer.
 The game keeps track of your score and provides feedback on your performance.

+The quiz.py file has GUI for the game using tkinter.

 ## Features

 - Randomly selects questions from a predefined set.